 Despite coming off an underwhelming 2020-21 7DAYS EuroCup season, Umana Reyer Venice is in the middle of a golden age.
-After 74 years without lifting trophies, Reyer won four titles in as many seasons, from 2017 to 2020.
-It has made basketball more popular than ever in one of the most unique cities in the world, and Reyer hopes to make the most out of this popularity to rebound in the 2021-22 EuroCup.
+After 74 years without lifting trophies, Reyer won four titles in as many seasons from 2017 to 2020.
+It has made basketball more popular than ever in a unique city and Reyer hopes to make the most out of its popularity to rebound in the 2021-22 EuroCup.

 Founded in 1872 as a gymnastics club, Societa Sportiva Costantino Reyer opened its basketball section in 1925.
-Venice won its first Italian League title in 1942 and managed to defend it in 1943 led by Coach Carmelo Vidal.
-The club ranked second in 1946, but could not match its great results after World War II and by 1957 Venice went down to the Italian second division.
+Venice won its first Italian League titles in 1942 and 1943.
+It was unable to match that success after World War II and by 1957 Venice dropped to the Italian second division.
 The club returned to the first division in the 1960s and placed fourth in 1969, 1972 and 1974.
 It made its European competitions debut in the 1976-77 Korac Cup.
-By the 1980-81 season, Venice had a powerful roster led by an elite foreign duo: Drazen Dalipagic and Spencer Haywood.
-The club went all the way to the Korac Cup final before losing in overtime against Joventut Badalona, 105-104.
+By the 1980-81 season, Venice had a powerful roster led by Drazen Dalipagic and Spencer Haywood.
+The club reached the Korac Cup final before losing in overtime against Joventut Badalona.

-Reyer knows what it takes to be successful and is ready to bounce back right away.
-Few teams should be more motivated in the 2021-22 EuroCup campaign.
-This season, with a rich cast of characters who have led Reyer to its current golden era returning, the club will look to continue making history.
+Reyer knows what it takes to be successful and looks ready to bounce back.
+Few teams will be more motivated in the 2021-22 EuroCup.
+With a rich cast of characters who have led Reyer to its current golden era returning, the club will look to continue making history.